 The last point is important – ‘connected to their communities’ and is why we started a dedicated week – national Love your Burial Ground Week (formally Cherishing Churchyards Week) nine years ago.
 It takes place in the second week of June.

-During this week groups run an event (or sometimes five!) to highlight to the wider community the wealth of heritage their unique site contains.
+During this week groups run an activity (or sometimes five!) to highlight to the wider community the wealth of heritage their unique site contains.

 So why not join us next year and celebrate your burial ground?

-Watch our 3 minute film below to find out more, and scroll down for a list of past events.
+Watch our 3 minute film below to find out more, and scroll down for a list of past activities.

 Click through some of the past events that people have held for ‘Love Your Burial Ground’ week.